thevarunsharma/mysql-mcp/README.md

 ### Install dependencies
 * Make sure your using `python 3.10+`
-* Create and activate a virtual environment and install python dependencies:
+* Create and activate the virtual environment and install python dependencies:
 ```
 python -m venv env
 source env/bin/activate